fkm/esdoc-next/manual/feature.md

 Note: ESDoc doesn't support prototype base codes and function base codes.

 ## ES Module
-ESDoc supports ES modules syntax and targets codes that are written by it.<br/>
+ESDoc supports ES modules syntax and targets code that is written in it.<br/>
-ES modules syntax is file base.
-So ESDoc treats as one file = one module.
+ES modules syntax is file based.
+So ESDoc treats one file as one module.

-ESDoc displays a import style in accordance with the export style.
+ESDoc displays an import style in accordance with the export style.

 - If `export default class Foo{}`, displays `import Foo from './Foo.js'` in `Foo` class documentation.
 - If `export class Foo{}`, displays ``import {Foo} from './Foo.js'``in `Foo` class documentation.

-This is useful because you not need to see export style in source code.
+This is useful because you don't need to see export style in source code.

 <img src="./asset/image/feature/module1.png" class="screen-shot" width="500px">

-And you may as well as use [esdoc-importpath-plugin](https://github.com/esdoc/esdoc-plugins/tree/master/esdoc-importpath-plugin) to transform path.
+And you may also use [esdoc-importpath-plugin](https://github.com/esdoc/esdoc-plugins/tree/master/esdoc-importpath-plugin) to transform path.

 Note: ESDoc doesn't support commonjs.

 ## Plugin Architecture
-ESDoc adopts plugin architecture.
+ESDoc adopts a plugin architecture.
 So, almost all features are provided as plugins.

 Especially [esdoc-standard-plugin](https://github.com/esdoc/esdoc-plugins/tree/master/esdoc-standard-plugin) is a packaging plugin with major plugins.<br/>
 Normally we recommend using this plugin.
 There are various plugins in [esdoc/esdoc-plugins](https://github.com/esdoc/esdoc-plugins).

-You can easily make plugins, and there are many [third party plugins](https://www.npmjs.com/search?q=esdoc%20plugin&page=1&ranking=optimal).<br/>
+You can easily [make your own plugins](./api.html), and there already are many [third party plugins](https://www.npmjs.com/search?q=esdoc%20plugin&page=1&ranking=optimal).
-Please click [here](./api.html) for how to make plugins.

 ## Publish HTML
 ESDoc generates HTML documents that are easy to see and plain looks.